thehappycheese/nservo/readme.md

 - `0x70` is the `All Call` address (I think we don't care about this unless using a string of multiple PCA9685 devices)
 - `0x40` is the configurable device address
   - This is the address that we care about
   - I think you can adjust jumpers on your breakout board to adjust this address

+This library requires `smbus`.
 This may get installed automatically if you install this library using pip?
 My setup Pi OS version makes me use apt-get.
 To manually install `smbus` dependency for this library:

 ```bash
 sudo apt install python3-smbus